 Helio Resource Corp. (the "Company" or "Helio") was incorporated on November 8, 1998 under the Business Corporations Act of British Columbia.
 The Company is listed for trading on the TSX Venture Exchange as a Tier 2 mining issuer under the symbol "HRC-V".
 The Company's head and registered office is located at Suite 580 - 625 Howe Street, Vancouver, British Columbia, Canada.
 The Company is principally engaged in the exploration and development of the Saza Makongolosi Project ("SMP") in Tanzania.
-During the period ended June 30, 2017, the Company was subject to an offer to acquire 100% of its issued and outstanding shares (Note 9).
-This offer was rescinded by the offeror subsequent to June 30, 2017 (Note 13).
+During the period ended September 30, 2017, the Company was subject to an offer to acquire 100% of its issued and outstanding shares (Note 9).
+This offer was purportedly rescinded by the offeror on August 18, 2017.